QuantumKitHub/PEPSKit.jl/docs/src/examples/3d_ising_partition_function/index.md

 PEPSKit.jl, which allows to hook into the pullback of a given function by specifying a specific algorithm for the pullback computation.
 Here, we opted to use an Arnoldi method to solve the linear problem defining the gradient of the network contraction at its fixed point.
-This is exactly the workflow underlying [`PEPSKit.fixedpoint`](@ref) internally, and more info on particular gradient algorithms can be found in the corresponding docstring.
+This is exactly the workflow that internally underlies [`PEPSKit.fixedpoint`](@ref), and more info on particular gradient algorithms can be found in the corresponding docstrings.

 ### Characterizing the optimization manifold